 PDF/VT provides specifications for creating, viewing, and printing files such as bank statements and business invoices used in the variable data and transactional printing industry.
 Professionals who work with large documents containing variable data can use Acrobat XI Pro to ensure that the files they’ve produced comply with this international standard.

 Yes.
 Acrobat XI supports the creation and use of PDF in compliance with these additional standards and initiatives:

 The Acrobat XI Family of products helps address the needs of both users with disabilities and authors of accessible content.
 Using Acrobat XI Pro or Acrobat XI Standard, virtually anyone can create accessible PDF documents that others can view using Adobe Reader XI.
 This helps users with disabilities more easily access and use PDF files and forms across multiple languages.

 Using Acrobat XI Pro, Acrobat XI Standard, or Reader XI, users and authors can:

 In addition, authors can make PDF files more accessible by using Acrobat XI Pro to:

 Learn more at the Adobe Accessibility Resource Center.

 Several enhancements in Acrobat XI Pro help make it easier to create accessible PDF content.
 They include:

 * Requires an active account with the Adobe FormsCentral online service.
 Free and paid subscriptions are available.
-A FormsCentral Plus account is included with the English version of Acrobat XI Pro Subscription when purchased in North America.
+Subscriptions to Acrobat Pro include FormsCentral Plus only when purchased in select countries.